Rookoodracula/CALCULATOR/README.md

 ## :star2: About the Project

-## defining all mathematical operations
+## Defining all mathematical operations

 HERE WE HAVE DEFINED MATHEMATICAL OPERATIONS (+, -, *, /, **, %, //, Sqrt)

-## :star3: Defining CALCULATOR Function
+## Defining CALCULATOR Function

 WE HAVE TWO INPUTS
 THEN USER WILL BE ASKED TO PICK UP ANY OPERATIONS TO BE PERFORMED ON TWO INPUTS